oliviercm/Storefront-Website/README.md

 # Description

-This is a storefront website.
+This is a storefront website intended to run on a Apache/MySQL/PHP stack.

+No libraries are used in any code.

 ## Authors